 Three simple strategies for healthier scalps:

-Every other day: wash hair with a SLS-free, unfragranced, non-irritating natural shampoo, Balmonds Natural Shampoo & Body Wash is a very pure and gentle wash without any aggravating nasties!
+- Every other day: wash your hair with a SLS-free, unfragranced, non-irritating natural shampoo, Balmonds Natural Shampoo & Body Wash is a very pure and gentle wash without any aggravating nasties!

-- Every week: Treat your scalp with an overnight purifying, conditioning treatment, like this award-winning oil from Balmonds!
+- Every week: Treat your scalp with an overnight purifying, conditioning treatment, Balmonds Scalp Oil is an award-winning, antimicrobial scalp oil.

-All the time: boost your body’s resilience with a good diet and de-stressing strategies.
+- All the time: boost your body’s resilience with a good diet and de-stressing strategies.
 See our blog post on 7 Top Tips For Naturally Healthy Skin for lifestyle changes you can make to keep your skin in healthy condition.

 with tea tree, nettle, borage & rosemary